adrpar/paqu/README.txt

 write a detailed introduction on how to use PaQu.
 Or use the Daiquiri web framework (escience.aip.de/daiquiri) to interface to your Spider database from the web using PaQu.

+A command line tool is also provided to run queries against a predefined server setting.
+The command line tool is in paqu.php.

 In order to use PaQu you need to compile the following MySQL extensions (see below for instructions or the README in the respective directories):